 This description for reaching the parking area and trailhead to Freel Peak (and Armstrong Pass, the Tahoe Rim Trail, Jobs Peak, and Jobs Sister) is adequate enough to get you there.
 However, if you’re unfamiliar with the Luther Pass area and the road conditions of FS 051, I recommend you read the in-depth description of the route in my article about hiking Freel Peak, Jobs Sister, and Jobs Peak (in a day).

-Below is a Google Map to assist you in finding FS 051 (aka Willow Creek Road) for accessing the trail to Freel Peak.
+Here’s a map to assist you in finding FS 051 (aka Willow Creek Road) for accessing the trail to Freel Peak.

 Once you’re ready to step off, cross the small footbridge over Willow Creek and continued heading uphill toward Armstrong Pass.
 This section of the trail is approximately one mile long.
 After you’ve traveled the mile, you’ll find yourself standing on the Tahoe Rim Trail (TRT).
 The TRT continues southwest (to the Big Meadow Campground near C 89) and to the north (past Star Lake).
 Take the north route, which is on the right side of Armstrong Pass as you’re facing north (in the direction of Lake Tahoe).
 There is another trail at this junction that travels around the opposite side of Armstrong Pass.
 This trail heads in a northwest direction and links up with Fountain Place Road and the Corral Loop mountain biking trail system.
 So, veer right and contour the west-southwest facing aspect of Armstrong Pass.